BrettF5/reading-notes/code201/class-11.md

 3. How is `srcset` more helpful for responsive images than CSS or JavaScript?

 `srcset` - it will allow you to be able to provide different images files based on the users device.

+## Things I want to know more about:
+Love to get more in to seeing how Grid works over Flexbox which I learned last week.